sam-ludlow/mame-ao/README.md

 - __.list__ - Show all saved state across all MAME versions, previous MAME versions will also be listed even without saved state.
 - __.up__ - Self update MAME-AO to the latest on GitHub
 - __.import__ - Run the import function, see below.
+- __.export__ - Run the export function, see below.

 ## Import
 MAME-AO is all about downloading files on the fly and not bothering the user with the details.

 If you have already downloaded ROM & CHD files you can feed them to MAME-AO into its "hash store" with the import function.
 MAME-AO will still place them as normal.

-This makes sense for large files, or files that are not available on archive.org (in the sources used), an example being Neo-Geo CDs.
+This makes sense for large files, or files that are not available on archive.org (in the sources used).
 You can download them on the side using whatever method you prefer.

 Simply drop your files to the __\\_TEMP\IMPORT__ directory and run the __.import__ command.